crschmidt/cpp.ebikelibrary.org/content/_index.md

 for you.
 [Sign up](https://forms.gle/WkBo3KS4jfbQtgAr7) to borrow an e-bike or [contact us](mailto:camberville@ebikelibrary.org) with any questions.

+The library has two pickup locations: in Somerville near Porter Square, and in Roslindale near Roslindale Village.

 ### How it works

 * Contact us to let us know which e-bike(s) you'd like to try.